SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

     - **createSMLThumbs** - Set to **true** if you want to create three different sized images (small, medium, and large) of the source image, or set to **false** if you want to upload three images of the same size.

-- Additional properties to set on the user's profile by using the **additionalProfilePropties** element.
+- Additional properties to set on the user's profile by using the **additionalProfileProperties** element.
 For example, the following XML specifies an additional user profile property called **SPS-PictureExchangeSyncState** that should be set to zero on the user's profile when the code sample runs.

 	```xml
 	<additionalProfileProperties>